 This removes the traditional friction between the two departments.
-Marketers stop complaining about salespeople not converting "hot" leads, and sales teams stop criticizing the quality of the leads produced by marketing.
+Marketers stop complaining about salespeople not converting "hot" leads, and sales teams stop criticising the quality of the leads produced by marketing.
 All have the same view of the same process and begin working together to drive revenue.
 For more insights on aligning sales and marketing you can also read our in-depth whitepaper.

-Rotary - evolving from product to customer to profit centered
+Rotary - evolving from product to customer to profit centred

-US company Rotary is the world's largest supplier of outdoor power equipment parts and tools.
-With Workbooks already implemented, it is now looking to progress to the next phase: implementing Workbooks' marketing automation functionality across its marketing organization.
+US firm Rotary supplies mower parts to over 75 countries worldwide.
+With Workbooks already implemented, it is now looking to progress to the next phase: implementing Workbooks' marketing automation functionality across its marketing organisation.